keenhenry/keenhenry.github.io/_posts/2024-09-01-network-study.md

   text with a domain name for human consumption.
 Nowadays it is used to communicate configuration preferences about network services.

-NS record
+NS (Name Server) record
-: used to define authoritative information about DNS zones.
+: Indicate other name servers that might also be responsible for this zone.